ltrc/Plants_domain_article_generation/README.md

 2) Use machine translation to translate the database into telugu database.
 3) Correct the telugu database after machine translation.
 4) The .csv file for plants dataset. [here](https://docs.google.com/spreadsheets/d/1DUPudD23SuMjWWg8wX-OJzOoxEp-zePhNu3TuvISing/edit#gid=1216063786)
-5) Use the junja2 to write a template for the wikipedia page.
+5) Use the junja2 template to write a template for the wikipedia page.
+6) Use macro for writing the template.
-6) use python to create a .xml file for uploading to the sandbox.
+7) use python to create a .xml file for uploading to the sandbox.

 ## Conclusion:
 Created 7416 wikipedia pages based on different plants.